Are we already talking about the holidays? Yes. And for good reason!

 Why These Tips Will Make a Difference If You Use Them

 - Commit to a Plan – Among so many other reasons, planning ensures you maximize opportunities and are aware of holes in your strategy.
 Get your calendar out and pace out each of your holiday marketing campaigns in pencil.

-- Get Digital – Marketing your business using the internet is the most cost effective way to reach a lot of people fast.
+- Get Digital – Marketing your business using the internet is the most cost-effective way to reach a lot of people fast.
 Adding printable gift certificates to your website can also save time and money while allowing for last-minute purchasing.

 - Add Retail Products – Ever heard of multiple streams of income?
-You only have two working hands, but you probably have an empty corner behind your massage table you could feature product in.
+You only have two working hands, but you probably have an empty corner behind your massage table you could feature products in.
 Plus, products will come in handy (pun intended) with tip number four.

 - Create Special Offers & Packages – Just like tip three, this is an excellent way to increase your earnings this holiday season.
 And they’re not just great for your existing clients, giving the gift of experience is becoming increasingly popular.

 - Provide Special Services – So maybe delivery services aren’t going to happen.
 Is there something you could do above and beyond that would make the holiday season less stressful or more memorable for your clients?
 It will make you stand out.